hyurl/schematize/README.md

         let author = await db.findOne({ uid: Number(req.params.uid) });

         if (author) {
-            // At this point, we don't know what fields does 'author' has,
+            // At this point, we don't know what fields does the 'author' has,
             // but that's no problem, `schematize()` will make sure that all the
-            // fields we expected is presented in the outgoing response. res.send(schematize(author, AuthorSchema));
+            // fields we expected are presented in the outgoing response. res.send(schematize(author, AuthorSchema));
         }
     });